acekhalifa/Eventify/README.md

 - Create and manage events (conferences, weddings, training sessions, etc.)
 - Add participants via bulk file upload or manually
 - Search and filter events efficiently
+- Register users/organizers who can perform the above operations
+- Ensures creation and management of events and their associated participants can only be possible with logged in users
+- Each logged in user only has access to create and manage their own events (scoped access).

 ## Features
+### User Management
+-  **Register Users** - Add new Users with name, email, and password
+-  **Login Users** - allows created users to create and manage event by providing email and password

 ### Event Management
 -  **Create Events** - Add new events with title, description, date, and location